 Site of West Cheam Manor House.
 Further along Malden Road is the site of the West Cheam Manor House, which stood between the present Malden Road, Church Road and Park Road, and was demolished in 1796.
 The site is now occupied by Cheam Library, which was opened in 1962, the design receiving a Civic Trust award.
 The famous Cheam School, which was known as the Manor House School on early Census returns and Ordnance Survey maps, may have been housed here before 1719 when it moved to the Tabor Court site.
 The War Memorial, pictured on the right in front of the library, was designed by the architect and local historian, Charles Marshall.

 The Old Farmhouse.
-On the north side of Church Road stands The Old Farmhouse, formerly divided and known as Church Cottages.
+On the north side of Church Road stands The Old Farmhouse, a late medieval baffle house dating from mid 15th century and formerly divided and known as Church Cottages.
 Restored and dated in 1973 the marks on timbers and the roof construction in the church end of the house confirmed this end of the house was constructed much earlier than previously thought, probably in 1450.
 The large Tudor chimney, now the centre of the house, having been added around 1550.
 The west end of the house is a 17th century addition.
 It was thought that the house had been used by the priest attached to St. Dunstan’s Church before the Reformation made a large family home necessary, but the current view is that it is difficult to prove any link to the church and the house is more likely to have been home to the rent collector for the Lumley family, and known as Home Farm.
 The name was changed to The Old Farmhouse recently when the property was changed back from Church Cottages to a single dwelling.

-A wintry scene at The Old Farmhouse by photographer David Carter.
+A wintry scene at The Old Farmhouse by photographer Jason Plent.

 Lychgate and St. Dunstan’s Church.
 The neo-Gothic Lychgate built in 1891 leads to St. Dunstan’s Church.
 The parish church was built in 1864 from a design by F. E. Pownall with a stone exterior and an interior of red and black brick in the French Gothic style.
 The rose window at the west end contains scenes from the life of St. John the Baptist.
 The glass dates from 1872 and was made by Clayton and Bell.
 The lancet windows below depict scenes from the life of St. Dunstan, who lived from 909-988 AD.
 The spire is an important landmark in the village centre.
 The present church was built to the north of the former Saxon or Norman church which had been altered in the eighteenth century.